SVG%20File-02.svg

 Aside from the fact that it’s just polite to thank your donors for any contribution they make to your organization, there are also certain legal obligations that you need to fulfill.

-For one thing, a donor will need an official letter in order to claim a tax deduction.
+A donor will need an official letter to claim a tax deduction.
 To this end, a gift acknowledgment should include a few important things.

 This includes:

-• A description of the goods or services donated, along with the assigned value thereof.
+• A description of the goods or services donated and the assigned value thereof.

 It helps to have a template on hand that the person in charge of donation receipts may use when they respond.
 For instance: